Maikxx/360-wallscope/docs/DESIGN_RATIONAL.md

 ## Solution

-RAIN, enabling medical students and researchers to find data, store this data and link the data together in various ways.
-This results in more relevant data for the user, which makes it easier for them to draw conclusions.
+RAIN, enabling medical students and researchers to find data, to collect these results and link them together to find correlations, trends and other possible insights.
+This will help them do better and more efficient medical research.

 ## Explanation of the code